quicwg/base-drafts/draft-ietf-quic-recovery.md

 kGranularity, smoothed_rtt, rttvar, and max_ack_delay are defined in
 {{ld-consts-of-interest}} and {{ld-vars-of-interest}}.

-The PTO period is the amount of time that an endpoint ought to wait for an acknowledgement of a sent packet.
+The PTO period is the amount of time that a sender ought to wait for an acknowledgement of a sent packet.
 This time period includes the estimated network roundtrip-time (smoothed_rtt), the variance in the estimate (4*rttvar), and max_ack_delay, to account for the maximum time by which a receiver might